 Forest, Natural Feature

 Gaudineer Knob is a treasure inside the forest.
 Before the National Forest was established in 1920, much of West Virginia was clear-cut to provide timber and fuel for the industrial economy in eastern cities, so many of the trees in the forest are actually less than 100 years old.
 However, a surveying error and property ownership mix-up left a stand of trees at Gaudineer Knob uncut.
 Here, you can view an old-growth stand of trees on a half-mile trail that feels a little magical.
 You also get impressive views of the surrounding mountains and forest from the Gaudineer Scenic Overlook.
-If you’re looking for a longer hike, the Allegheny Trail
+If you’re looking for a longer hike, the Allegheny Trail is nearby.

 Lake Sherwood Recreation Area